 While research is still ongoing, there have been studies that show ingredients such as capsaicin, willow bark and boswellia can help to mitigate aches and pains.
 Since herbal teas can have strong ingredients, it's important to check with your physician if you are also taking any pain medications before consuming.

 Turmeric tea has anti-inflammatory properties that can soothe aches and pains from disorders such as arthritis, fibromyalgia and migraines.
 It can also be used to help alleviate minor aches and pains from tough workouts at the gym or menstrual cramps.
-You can find turmeric tea at health food stores or make your own using turmeric root, ginger root, coconut oil, water and lemon.
+You can find turmeric tea at health food stores, in our online shop, or make your own using turmeric root, ginger root, coconut oil, water and lemon.

 Herbal teas are often high in antioxidants, which work to eliminate free radicals throughout the body and prevent oxidative stress.
 Tea also contains polyphenols, which studies have shown result in a lower likelihood of cancer.
 Teas are often used in Asia to combat or prevent chronic diseases such as high blood pressure and diabetes.

-Rooibos tea contains 50 percent more antioxidants than green tea, which can prevent the harmful effects of free radicals.
+Rooibos tea is harvested exclusively in the Cederberg Mountains of South Africa.
+The tea is brewed by steeping tea leaves from the red bush plant in hot water.
+Rooibos tea contains 50 percent more antioxidants than green tea, which can prevent the harmful effects of free radicals (6).
 One of these antioxidants is aspalathin, which can prevent blood sugar spikes, making this tea a good choice for people with diabetes or heart disease.

-Ginger contains the phenols gingerol and shogaol that help stimulate digestive juices such as saliva that help your body break down food.
-Ginger tea is popularly used to treat nausea since it interferes with serotonin receptors, which send the message to the brain that makes you feel like vomiting.
+Ginger contains the phenols gingerol and shogaol that help stimulate digestive juices such as saliva that help your body break down food (8).
+Ginger tea is popularly used to treat nausea from motion sickness and morning sickness since it interferes with serotonin receptors, which send the message to the brain that makes you feel like vomiting.

 To aid in digestion, drink ginger tea before a meal or a small cup during your meal.
 For nausea, you can drink ginger tea beforehand to prevent symptoms or once you start feeling queasy.